 What are we at now, 3 or 4 pumpkin recipes in the last month or so?
 Let’s see, pumpkin sticky toffee pudding, vegan pumpkin chocolate chip cookies and vegan peanut butter pumpkin bites.
 But those don’t really count because they just have pumpkin seeds, no puree.
 Fine, we’ll count it.
 So 4 recipes including this one, that’s pretty reasonable.
 It is fall after all.
 Look at me rhyming it up.

 I would say that this is going to be the last pumpkin recipe but I won’t lie to you, there will probably be at least 1 more.
 I still have a container full of pumpkin puree in the fridge and I am not one for letting things go to waste.
 Pumpkin muffins were still on my to-do list but I feel as though I should make something more creative.
 I guess I’ve got some brainstorming to do.
-Any suggestions?
+Post-It Notes can be handy for when I come up with more ideas on what I should make next.

 In the meantime, let’s talk about pumpkin sticky buns.
 See how I strategically planned this post for Friday so that you have a breakfast idea for the weekend?
 I look out for you guys.